G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 <P ALIGN="CENTER"<img src="Images/back.jpg" width=400>
 <P ALIGN="LEFT">
 An optional relay may be added on pin D3 which is used to simply add a ticking sound when D3 is pulsed (The clacker) The maximum current an Arduino pin can switch is 40mA so we use a transistor to switch the relay.
+Alternativly a small Piezo sounder may provide a similar "ticking" effect.
  <br>
  <img src="Images/schemclocksm.jpg" width=280>
 <img src="Images/relaycctx.jpg" width=280>